lnilya/scto_obsidian/3️⃣ Thoughts/Biodiversity Mechanisms.md

 # Questions

-In [[Pianka 1966]] 6 different hypothesis (time, spatial, competition, predation, climate and productivity) are analysed regardin biodiversity.
+In [[Pianka 1966]] 6 different hypothesis (time, spatial, competition, predation, climate and productivity) are analysed regarding biodiversity.
 But this was back in 1966 - what happened in the meantime?

 # Ideas

 While biodiversity is measured using the [[Diversity#^6a8f55|Shanon Index]] this only applies to measuring the abundance of individuals.
 But could we instead measure genetic diversity?
-The defintion of a species is anyway not very clear in biology.
+The definition of a species is anyway not very clear in biology.